Propagating Fragments

 Harnessing the natural process of fragmentation to propagate large numbers of corals

 Coral propagation by fragmentation is the restoration technique that we began our project with in 2012.
 This method is based on the asexual reproduction of corals and allows us to harness the natural process of fragmentation to propagate large numbers of corals.
 It enables us to produce thousands of corals without harming the wild populations.
+By utilizing fragmentation, we can quickly restore coral populations using a well-established approach that has been used for years by reef restoration programs worldwide.

 Pop-up nurseries